Gearing up for a long-distance hike far from the trailhead? The Spire GTX won't let you down.

 While we only tested the La Sportiva Spire GTX for two months, we did not see any major durability issues arise.
-The material used for the outer of the shoe, an abrasion resistant mesh, is a lighter weight and synthetic material which did hold up to our testing, though long-term abrasion resistance to rough terrain could be in question.
+The material used for the outer of the shoe, an abrasion resistant mesh, is lower weight and synthetic, which did hold up to our testing, though long-term abrasion resistance to rough terrain could be in question.

 This is a top of the line hiking shoe that employs the latest technologies to achieve supreme comfort and support.
 With excellent traction, water resistance and support the Spire GTX is built with long distance, lightweight adventures in mind.
 Lightweight backpackers and fastpackers will most benefit from this high tech hiking shoe, though its running shoe style makes it perfect for daily use as a casual hiker as well.

-With a list price of $190, this is by far the most expensive hiking shoe in our review.
+With a list price of $190, this is one of the most expensive hiking shoes in our review.
 Its features and performance do merit the higher price tag, though we feel that not everyone will be willing to pay the premium price for such a high tech hiking shoe.